SaraMarie2502/sschaa-tswd-portfolio-templates/critique-by-design.md

 #### Synthesis:

-All my intervieweees understood the context of the graph very quickly.
-The feedback still varied though.
-They had different ideas, which is very interesting but also showed that there is not one aspect which the all thought needs to changed.
-Some of the comments make a lot of sense for me and I would like to incorporate them.
+All my interviewees quickly understood the context of the graph.
+However, the feedback still varied.
+They had different ideas, which I found very interesting, but it also showed that there wasn’t one specific aspect they all agreed needed to be changed.
+Some of the comments make a lot of sense to me, and I would like to incorporate them.

-I would like to flip the x and y axis and I would like to set the focus of the story on how few people really succeed and why New Years resolutions are a little over hyped.
-For that I want to change the title and use colors accordingly.
+I would like to flip the x and y axes and shift the focus of the story to highlight how few people actually succeed and why New Year's resolutions may be a bit overhyped.
+To achieve this, I plan to change the title and adjust the colors accordingly.

 Prioritization Matrix